scotow/notigo/README.md

 You can use the `func (k *Key) SendEvent(n Notification, event string) error` and specify a custom event name if you registered a different one while creating the applet.

-Using an empty string as a title or using the `func NewMessage(message string) Notification` function will try to use the hostname of the machine.
+Using an empty string as a title or using the `func NewMessage(message string) Notification` function will try to use the hostname of the machine as a title.

 ## Using the command